adoyle-h/one.nvim/README.md

 ### Telescope Extensions

 There are many useful telescope extensions.
-See [ad-telescope-extensions.nvim](https://github.com/adoyle-h/ad-telescope-extensions.nvim) and [./lua/one/plugins/telescope/extensions.lua](./lua/one/plugins/telescope/extensions.lua)
+Read [ad-telescope-extensions.nvim](https://github.com/adoyle-h/ad-telescope-extensions.nvim) and [./lua/one/plugins/telescope/extensions.lua](./lua/one/plugins/telescope/extensions.lua)

 Use `<space>;` to view all telescope extensions.